-The collaboration will extend to communicating the projects' results through common Policy Briefs aimed at informing National and European programmes.
+The collaboration will extend to communicating the project's results through common Policy Briefs aimed at informing National and European programmes.
 This will provide cities with a voice to directly reach the higher policy making arenas that shape both the NEB and Cities Mission.

 The link between the two projects will also be used as an opportunity to plan for exchanges between the respective communities of practice, exploiting the geographic proximity of the pilots to connect events.
 For example, a CrAFt CSA event in Bologna in M5 was attended by members of the Re-Value community of practice before joining a Re-Value workshop in Rimini a few days later.
-Re-Value also plans to contribute to major NEB events, most notably currently the NEB festival.
+Re-Value also plans to contribute to major NEB events, most notably currently the NEB festival which the project participated in in 2024 in Brussels.